openstack/glance/doc/source/user/statuses.rst

   is an `x-image-meta-location` header present, that image will never be in the `saving` status (as the image data is already available in some other location).

+* ``uploading``

+  Denotes that an import data-put call has been made.
+While in this status, a call to `PUT /file` is disallowed.
+(Note that a call to `PUT /file` on a queued image puts the image into saving status.
+Calls to `PUT /stage` are disallowed while an image is in saving status.
+Thus it’s not possible to use both upload methods on the same image.)

+* ``importing``

+  Denotes that an import call has been made but that the image is not yet ready for use.

 * ``active``